tuxmonteiro/tuxmonteiro/README.md

 ## ✨ What I Work On

 - **Staff Engineer** - Leadership to improve tech teams, promoting an environment of critical thinking/data-driven approach, continuous learning and strong relationships with the business.
-- **SRE Culture** - Help implement the SRE cultura, evolving the perception of business reliability, reinforcing its reputation and customer happiness.
+- **SRE Culture** - Help implement the SRE culture, evolving the perception of business reliability, reinforcing its reputation and customer happiness.
 - **Decision Documentation Promoter** - Promoting RFC and ADR docs as the best way to discuss and record architectural design ideas and ensure that decisions and their context stand the test of time.
 - **Software Development** – Backend engineering, Network engineering, APIs, and system design.
 - **Cloud & DevOps** – Improving cloud effciency, reliability and cost (strong experience with AWS, but also involved in projects using GCP and Azure)